 Tailoring your content to a specific buyer persona boosts the chances of that target audience relating to your post and responding to your call-to-action.

-Companies that placed emphasis on content marketing were reported to have experienced 6x higher conversion rates than companies who didn’t.
+Companies that placed emphasis on content marketing were reported to have experienced 6x higher conversion rates than companies that didn’t.

 Content marketers that focus on advertising their products by creating blog posts noticed a 2.9% increase in conversions than their counterparts who ignored content marketing altogether.

-The most effective B2B marketers spend 39% of marketing budget on content marketing
+22. The most effective B2B marketers spend 39% of their marketing budget on content marketing

 Content marketers that know what they’re doing are spending 39% of their marketing budget on content marketing only.
 Setting aside a reasonable amount of time and budget for content creation will see a corresponding increase in conversions.